Vanessa Sears

 Vanessa Sears is a Canadian actress and singer.
 She originated the role of Nicola in the Canadian premiere production of Kinky Boots, which played at the Royal Alexandra Theatre.
 In 2022, Sears originated the role of Anaia in the Canadian premiere production of Is God Is, for which she was nominated for a Dora Award for Outstanding Performance in a Leading Role.
+Sears is currently starring as Juliet in the Canadian production of & Juliet, which is playing at the Royal Alexandra Theatre.

 Early life

 Sears was born and raised in Deep River, Ontario.
 She is of Guyanese and Jamaican heritage, since her father was born in Guyana and her mother was born in Jamaica.
-She has two brothers and two sisters.
+She has two brothers and one sister.
 As a child, Sears contracted flesh-eating disease, where she stayed at the Ronald McDonald House while receiving treatment at the Children's Hospital of Eastern Ontario.

 Growing up, Sears performed in community theatre productions of Beauty and the Beast and My Fair Lady.
 She also performed as an entertainer at Canada's Wonderland.
 In 2014, Sears advanced to the semi-finals of an international singing competition to become the Voice of McDonald's.

 Although she considered pursuing studies to become a veterinarian, Sears decided to pursue musical theatre and graduated from the Honours Bachelor of Music Theatre Performance program at Sheridan College.
 As of 2023, Sears started studying to also become a musical theatre director.